LibrIT/passhport/docs/user-side-usage/scp.rst

 For Windows, you have to consider using "pscp" command.
 You can find it here: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html
 Be aware that you will need a private key file in "ppk" format.
-You can use puttygen to generate one or converrt your current private key.
+You can use puttygen to generate one or convert your current private key.
 Pscp command tries to use SFTP protocol leading to this error:

 .. code-block:: none